kaunel85/ong-bylaws/bylaws.md

 Article IX: Committees
 ---------------------
 74. Committees may be created by the President or a simple majority vote of the Chapter for special issues or events as needed.
-The Chapter's standing committees are defined in the Procedures.
+The Chapter's standing committees are defined in the Procedures Article [Operations of Committees](#operations-of-committees).

-75. Committees shall have no power greater than the officers sitting on it unless granted by the Procedures or a 66% motion of the Chapter.
+75. Committees shall have no power other than the power of the individual officers sitting on it unless granted by the Procedures or a 66% motion of the Chapter.
 Funds may be specifically allocated to committees by motion of the chapter or by inclusion in a passed budget.
+Special committees shall make reccomendations at a Chapter Meeting to be voted on by members.

 Procedures
 ==========